Saturday, August 31, 2013

 Tere andar ek samandar kyoon dhoondhe dubke dubke..

 He also gets a ‘jhaada’ done, as people say it rids you of evil spirits.
-He travels to different places in different directions just as his soul wanders in different directions showing his restlessness.
+He travels to different places in different directions, and his soul wanders in different directions, showing his restlessness.
 Finally, he comes to Prayag, where they say that taking a dip there wash your sins.
-This was my favorite scene in the film when he is sitting on the banks of sangam and a strange man says to him, Tumne kiska katal kiya hai?
+This was my favorite scene in the film when he sits on the banks of sangam and a strange man says to him, Tumne kiska katal kiya hai?
 Tumhare chehre pe likha hai.
 Duniya me kisi ganga me, kisi dargah me kisi dhaage me vo takat nahi, jo insaan se insaan ka katal maaf kar sake.
 Jao kuch karo.
 Lekin yaha Ganga kinare mukti milne se to rahi.

 You cannot correct the wrongs you did by taking refuge in religion.
 You have to correct the things that you made wrong in the first place.
 So, he comes to Delhi.
 That is where I got a bit confused as to what exactly his purpose is.
 Does he want to correct the wrong he did to Zoya or to Jasjeet?
 If he wants to atone for Jasjeet by helping his party, then why is he still stalking Zoya at night?
 If he wants to ask for forgiveness from Zoya, why just doesn’t apologize and stay away from her when she clearly does not want to meet him?
 Why is he repeating the same mistake again?
 He still harbors feelings for her, but she has made it very clear that she has nothing to do with him.
 Rather we blame Zoya for her coldness towards him as we are supposed to feel for Kundan.
 But Kundan just cannot let go of her.